-- As the maximum buffer size of the playbin multi-queue is 2 MB, problems may be seen with some long audio or video interleaved streams.
-You can enlarge this buffer size to support these special use cases. - AAC decoder: The ADIF format does not support seek mode nor FF/FB. - Playing recorded AVI file (MPEG4(vpu) + AVI(avimux)) fails, because the AVIMUX mark MPEG4 video to DIVX is not supported. - The accurate seek mode may have a longer time delay. - Because the stream container does not have an index table, seek is not supported. - Fast rewind of audio does not support audio-only streams. - Pulseaudio is only available for the X11 backend. - Rotation is not supported for interlaced streams whose width or height is larger than 968 x 968 when enabled deinterlacing due to a driver limitation. - Rewind may report an EOS when using libav for video decoding.
+- As the maximum buffer size of the playbin multiqueue is 2 MB, problems may be seen with some long audio or video interleaved streams.
+You can enlarge this buffer size to support these special use cases. - AAC decoder: The ADIF format does not support seek mode nor FF/FB. - Playing recorded AVI file (MPEG4 (vpu) + AVI (avimux)) fails because the AVIMUX mark MPEG4 video to DIVX is not supported. - The accurate seek mode may have a longer time delay. - Because the stream container does not have an index table, seeking is not supported. - Fast rewind of audio does not support audio-only streams. - Pulseaudio is only available for the X11 backend.